CalculiX

 Available downloads for the solver (CalculiX CrunchiX: ccx):

-If you compile the program from scratch using the source code, you will need the source code for the sparse linear equation solver (SPOOLES.2.2(serial version)) and the eigenvalue solver (ARPACK (serial version)) too.
+If you compile the program from scratch using the source code, you will need

 Available add-ons:

-A mailing list with name "calculix" has been setup.
-That way you can share problems and experiences with other CalculiX users.
+A discourse discussion group for CalculiX has been setup.
+That way you can share

 - C.C.
 Ashcraft, R.G.
 Grimes, D.J.
 Pierce and D.K.
 Wah for the SPOOLES sparse matrix solver.

-- J. Barner for the vda2fbd converter.
+- Johannes Barner for the vda2fbd converter.

 - M. De Marchi for the Windows executable of ccx, Version 1.2.